Schinzel/js-transpiler/README.md

 ## Version history
 ### 1.3
-_2020-07-24_
+_2020-07-22_
-- Enum properties of types String and Int are supported.
+- Enum properties of types String and Int are now transpiled.
-- The get the string representation of an enum in JavaScript has changed from `Species.DOG` to `Species.DOG.name`
+- To get the string representation of an enum in JavaScript has changed from `Species.DOG` to `Species.DOG.name`
 ### 1.2
 _2020-07-15_